shwethaj1104/AWS_study_material/Cloud Monitoring.md

 • Billing : Total Estimated Charge (only in us-east-1)

-• Service Limits: how much you’ve been using a service API
+• Service Limits : how much you’ve been using a service API

-• Custom metrics: push your own metrics
+• Custom metrics : push your own metrics

 # Amazon CloudWatch Alarms